CoralMapping/GlobalMappingRegions/README.md

-# REGIONS LOADED as of 2 June 2020
+# REGIONS LOADED as of 1 July 2020
 1. South West Pacific (v2)
 2. West Micronesia
 3. Northern Caribbean and Bahamas